Hugo Reid Handbook

 Color: White, navy blue, khaki tan, or red.

 Style: Polo, golf-type, oxford, or turtleneck.
-All shirts must have a collar, and be tucked in.
+All shirts must have a collar.

 In addition, Hugo Reid and Character Counts T-shirts are acceptable.